graalvm/graalvm-demos/micronaut-hello-rest-maven/README-Cloud-Shell.md

-# Micronaut Hello World REST App with GraalVM Enterprise in OCI Cloud Shell
+# Micronaut Hello World REST App with Oracle GraalVM in OCI Cloud Shell

-This example shows how you can get started quickly with GraalVM Enterprise Edition in Oracle Cloud Infrastructre (OCI) Cloud Shell.
-This example uses a simple hello world REST application built with the Micronaut framework and GraalVM Enterprise Native Image and JDK (Java Development Kit).
+This example shows how you can get started quickly with Oracle GraalVM Enterprise Edition in Oracle Cloud Infrastructure (OCI) Cloud Shell.
+This example uses a simple hello world REST application built with the Micronaut framework and GraalVM.

 ## What is GraalVM?

-[GraalVM](https://www.oracle.com/in/java/graalvm/) is a high-performance JDK distribution that accelerates Java workloads.
+[GraalVM](https://www.oracle.com/in/java/graalvm/) is an advanced JDK with ahead-of-time Native Image compilation.
 GraalVM Native Image ahead-of-time compilation builds your Java application into a native executable that is small, starts fast, and uses less memory and CPU.
 Leading Java microservices frameworks such as Spring Boot, Micronaut, Quarkus and Helidon support GraalVM Native Image.

-GraalVM Enterprise Edition is available for use on Oracle Cloud Infrastructure (OCI) at no additional cost.
+Oracle GraalVM is available for use on Oracle Cloud Infrastructure (OCI) at no additional cost.

 ## What is Micronaut?

 [Micronaut](https://micronaut.io/) is a modern, JVM-based framework to build modular, easily testable microservice and serverless applications.
 By avoiding runtime reflection in favor of annotation processing, Micronaut improves the Java-based development experience by detecting errors at compile time instead of runtime, and improves Java-based application start time and memory footprint.
 Micronaut includes a persistence framework called Micronaut Data that precomputes your SQL queries at compilation time making it a great fit for working with databases like MySQL, Oracle Autonomous Database, etc.

-Micronaut uses GraalVM Native Image to build lightweight Java applications that use less memory and CPUs, are smaller and faster because of an advanced ahead-of-time compilation technology.
+Micronaut uses GraalVM Native Image to build lightweight Java applications that use less memory and CPUs, are smaller and faster because of GraalVM's advanced ahead-of-time compilation technology.

 ## What is Cloud Shell?

 [Cloud Shell](https://www.oracle.com/devops/cloud-shell/) is a free-to-use browser-based terminal accessible from the Oracle Cloud Console.
 It provides access to a Linux shell with preinstalled developer tools and a preauthenticated OCI CLI.
 You can use the shell to interact with OCI resources, follow labs and tutorials, and quickly run utility commands.

-GraalVM Enterprise JDK 17 and Native Image are preinstalled in Cloud Shell, so you don’t have to install and configure a development machine to get started.
+Oracle GraalVM Enterprise JDK 17 and Native Image are preinstalled in Cloud Shell, so you don’t have to install and configure a development machine to get started.

 ## Step 1: Launch Cloud Shell

 1. [Login to OCI Console and launch Cloud Shell](https://cloud.oracle.com/?bdcstate=maximized&cloudshell=true).

 ## Step 2: Select GraalVM as the current JDK

 1. List the installed JDKs: